Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Size does matter (as any female with enlarged pores on her nose will tell you).

-• Worm (helminth) eggs are tricky little devils, and you don't want them to wake up inside your gut (not as dire as the movie Alien, but close).
+• Worm (helminth) eggs are tricky little devils, and you don't want them to wake up inside your gut (not as dire as the movie Alien, but close when you're far from a toilet).

 • Smaller trouble makers are protozoa like the previously mentioned Giardia, but Cryptosporidium (crypto meaning hidden) is also a top contender for your gut real estate.